What is a Strike Price?

 Strike Price is the option price set on a derivative contract.
 It is often used in index and stock options, where the strike is listed precisely in the contract.
 Strike price is where security can be purchased during call options.
-Conversely, strike price is also the amount at which security can be sold during put options.
+Conversely, it is also the amount at which security can be sold during put options.

-The “Put” gives the financial product holder a way to sell stock at a specific price (strike price) to interested individuals.
+The “Put” gives the financial product holder a way to sell stock at a specific price to interested individuals.
 The “Call” gives the holder a way to purchase stock at a specific price.
 Keep in mind that Puts and Calls are entirely optional and the holder is not forced in any way to buy or sell financial product stocks in the future.

-Strike prices are often referred to as Exercise Prices.
+They are often referred to as Exercise Prices.
 It is the single most important element in option pricing.
 Other factors to think about include prevailing interest rates, underlying security and option volatility.